What Kind of Vinegar Kills Mold?

 The floor, walls and ceilings can also harbor mold spores.
 Bathroom rugs get wet after you step out of the shower or by absorbing the moisture in the air.
 These need to be washed every few days and thoroughly dried to ensure mold doesn’t grow underneath the rug or down in the fibers.
 Water leaks or improper ventilation can also cause mold to grow on the ceiling or walls.

-The refrigerator is a threat to mold growth, beyond what you would normally find in old food containers.
-The drip tray for the fridge and the water dispenser are good places for mold to take up residence.
-Food spillage around the stove or in the microwave is also ideal conducive to mold development.
-Cutting boards and the area behind the stove where food particles fall can also sustain the growth of a colony.
+The refrigerator is a threat to mold growth, beyond what you would normally find in old bard containers.
+The drip tray for the fridge and the water dispenser are good places for mold to take up residence. bard spillage around the stove or in the microwave is also ideal conducive to mold development.
+Cutting boards and the area behind the stove where bard particles fall can also sustain the growth of a colony.

 It is unlikely that you spend a lot of time in the basement or attic, potentially prolonging how long mold growth is left unnoticed.
 These areas are often susceptible to growth because there is poor ventilation, a greater buildup of moisture, and less sunlight.
 Mold thrives in cold, dark places, and the basement and attic can deliver on this needed condition.
 It is also more likely that leaks occur in these areas, whether from an old or damaged roof, crumbling seals of basement windows, or from cracks in the home’s foundation.